-Portulaca is a genus of the flowering plant in the family Portulacaceae comprising about 40 to 100 species found in the tropics and warm temperate regions.
+Portulaca is a genus of flowering plants in the family Portulacaceae, comprising about 40 to 100 species found in the tropics and warm temperate regions.
 The members of the genus are commonly known as Purslane, Sun Plant, Rose Moss, and Wax Pink.
 Common Purslane (Portulaca oleracea) is widely considered an edible plant and, in some areas, an invasive type of weed.
-Purslane can be eaten raw or cooked and lends itself to stir fry dishes.
+Purslane can be eaten raw or cooked and lends itself to stir-fried dishes.

 Growing Conditions